octopii-rs/octopii/DST_STATUS.md

-# Deterministic Simulation Testing (DST) - Phase 4 Complete
+# Deterministic Simulation Testing (DST) - Phase 5 Complete

 ## Overview

-Phase 4 implements the **Deterministic Simulation Harness** - an integration test suite that exercises the Walrus WAL through randomized, reproducible scenarios including crash recovery.
+Phase 5 implements **Fault Injection Testing** - verifying that Walrus handles I/O errors gracefully without data corruption.
+The simulation randomly fails write and flush operations, and the Oracle pattern verifies that only successful writes appear in the recovered WAL.

-The harness uses an **Oracle pattern** to verify correctness: every write is recorded, and every read is verified against the expected data.
+The harness uses an **Oracle pattern** to verify correctness: every write is recorded only if it succeeds, and every read is verified against the expected data.

 ---